DeclarativeHub/ReactiveKit/README.md

 #### Loading property

-We often need a way to store a result of an asynchronous operation and way to refresh (reload) it.
-To do that we can use `LoadingProperty` type.
+We often need a way to store a result of an asynchronous operation and a way to refresh (reload) it.
+To do that we can use the `LoadingProperty` type.
 It is similar to the regular `Property`, but instead of initializing it with a value, we initialize it with a closure that provides a loading signal - a closure that can do some work. `LoadingProperty` can then be used as any other `LoadingSignal`.
 It will load its value, i.e. perform the work, when we observe (or bind) it for the first time.
 It also provides a way to reload the value by performing the work again.

 Here is an example of how we could use `LoadingProperty` to implement a simple user service: